openedx/paragon/src/DataTable/README.md

 ## Loading state

-Can be used to show the loading state when DataTable fetching new data.
+Can be used to show a loading spinner overlay when ``DataTable`` is fetching new data.

 ```jsx live
 () => {